Archdeacon of Dromore

 The Archdeacon of Dromore is a senior ecclesiastical officer within the Anglican Diocese of Down and Dromore.
-The Archdeacon is responsible for the disciplinary supervision of clergy within the Diocese.
+The archdeacon is responsible for the disciplinary supervision of clergy within the diocese.

 History

-The archdeaconry can trace its history back to Tomas O'Mostead who held the office from 1406 to 1413.
-The current incumbent is Roderic West.
+The archdeaconry can trace its history back to Andreas, who held the office before becoming bishop of Dromore in 1244.
+The current incumbent is Mark Harvey.
 In between, many of them went on to higher office: